MuggleJinx/Camel-toolkits-mcp/README.md

 ## Architecture

 The router works by:
-1. Scanning the Camel framework's toolkit directory
+1. Scanning the CAMEL framework's toolkit directory
 2. Analyzing each toolkit class to detect its tools and API requirements
 3. Creating proper MCP-compatible wrappers for each tool function
 4. Exposing these functions through the FastMCP server

 ## Supported Toolkits

-This server supports all toolkits in the Camel framework, including:
+This server supports all toolkits in the CAMEL framework, including:
 - NotionToolkit
 - OpenAIToolkit
 - WebSearchToolkit